Profitability analysis with SAP S/4HANA Finance is an extremely important area for FICO users of the new suite.

 The dimensions are the different characteristics by which the data is sliced and diced from a profitability analysis point of view, such as material, customer, sales organization, and so on.
 Each posting transferred to profitability analysis contains several characteristics, which together constitute a multidimensional profitability segment.

-There are two types of profitability analysis that you can perform with SAP S/4HANA: account-based and costing-based.
+Two types of profitability analysis exist: account-based (margin analysis) and costing-based.
 We’ll explain these types in detail in the following sections.

 Costing-Based Profitability Analysis